Azure/azure-cli/doc/use_cli_effectively.md

 ## Generic resource commands - `az resource`

 There may be cases where a service you are interested in does not have CLI command coverage.
 You can use the `az resource create/show/list/delete/update/invoke-action` commands to work with these resources.
-A few suggestions here:
+Here are a few suggestions:
 1. If only `create/update` are involved, consider using `az group deployment create`.
 Leverage [Azure Quickstart Templates](https://github.com/Azure/azure-quickstart-templates) for working examples.
 2. Check out the Rest API reference for the request payload, URL and API version.
 As an example, check out the community's comments on [how to create AppInsights](https://github.com/Azure/azure-cli/issues/5543).

 ## REST API command - `az rest`

 If neither generic update arguments nor `az resource` meets your needs, you can use `az rest` command to call the REST API.
-It automatically authenticates using the credential logged in and sets header `Content-Type: application/json`.
+It automatically authenticates using the logged-in credential and sets header `Content-Type: application/json`.

-This is extremely useful for calling [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/overview?toc=./ref/toc.json&view=graph-rest-1.0) which is not supported by CLI commands yet ([#12946](https://github.com/Azure/azure-cli/issues/12946)).
+This is extremely useful for calling [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/overview?toc=./ref/toc.json&view=graph-rest-1.0) which is not currently supported by CLI commands ([#12946](https://github.com/Azure/azure-cli/issues/12946)).

 For example, to update `redirectUris` for an [Application](https://docs.microsoft.com/en-us/graph/api/resources/application?view=graph-rest-1.0), we call the [Update application](https://docs.microsoft.com/en-us/graph/api/application-update?view=graph-rest-1.0&tabs=http) REST API with: